icebound777/pm64r-tracker-yami/README.md

 `npm run dev`

 And for a working production build run:

 `npm run build`

-Then copy the "images" folder in the "dist" folder.
+Then copy the "images" folder in the new "dist" folder.

 ## Road map for the tracker